yugabyte/yugabyte-db/docs/content/latest/contribute/docs/docs-page-structure.md

 ## Types of pages

-There are different types of documentation pages as noted below.
+There are two different types of documentation pages: index pages, and content pages.

-### Index pages

-Index pages have links to subtopics within a topic.
-These pages are named `_index.html`.
+**Index pages** have links to subtopics in a topic.
+These pages are named `_index.html` or `_index.md`.

-### Content pages

-Content pages contain information about topics.
-The names of these docs page has the format `my-docs-page.md`.
+**Content pages** contain information about topics.
+These pages are named in the format `my-docs-page.md`.

 ## Widgets